jvillarba/Project-4/README.md

 #### User Stores:
 User | Action | Comments
 --- | --- | ---
-Reader | POST | As a reader I want to to what Marvel comic books are available Collector | CRUD | I need to log in as a user in order to see my collection Collector | CRUD | I want to easily be able to see what comics I have versus what I don't have and use cover artwork when purchasing future comic books
+Reader | POST | As a reader, I want to to what Marvel comic books are available Developer | CRUD | As a programmer/designer, I want to be able to be able create, edit, and delete users Collector | CRUD | I want to easily be able to see avaialble comicbooks so I can find cover artwork to determine what to purchase
-Collector | TBD | I want to see how much my collection is worth **future implementation**
+Collector | CRUD | I need to log in as a user in order to see my collection *future implementation* Collector | TBD | I want to see how much my collection is worth *future implementation*

 #### Future Implementation:
 - Look into Comicbook Price Guide API
+- Implement Haves / Wants model for Users
+- Implement Facebook OAuth
-- Mobile accessible (Ionic?)
+- Mobile accessible (Ionic)

 ---
 #### Technologies: